anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 With the collected pledge-voucher-request object and the pledge-enrollment-request object, the registrar-agent starts the interaction with the domain registrar.

-Once the registrar-agent has collected the pledge-voucher-request and pledge-enrollment-request objects, it connects to the registrar and sends the request objects.
-As the registrar-agent is intended to work between the pledge and the domain registrar, a  collection of requests from more than one pledge is possible, allowing a bulk bootstrapping of multiple pledges using the same connection between the registrar-agent and the domain registrar.
+As the registrar-agent is intended to facilitate communication between the pledge and the domain registrar, a collection of requests from more than one pledge is possible, allowing a bulk bootstrapping of multiple pledges using the same connection between the registrar-agent and the domain registrar.

-### Request Handling - Registrar-Agent (Infrastructure) {#exchanges_uc2_2}
+### Request Processing by the Registrar-Agent {#exchanges_uc2_2}

 The BRSKI-PRM bootstrapping exchanges between registrar-agent and domain registrar resemble the BRSKI exchanges between pledge and domain registrar (pledge-initiator-mode) with some deviations.

 Preconditions:

-* Registrar-agent: possesses IDevID CA certificate and it's own LDevID(RegAgt) credentials of site domain.
+* Registrar-agent: possesses it's own LDevID(RegAgt) credentials of the site domain.
+  In addition, it may possess the IDevID CA certificate of the pledge vendor/manufacturer to verify the pledge certificate in the received request messages.
   It has the address of the domain registrar through configuration or by discovery, e.g., mDNS/DNSSD.
   The registrar-agent has acquired pledge-voucher-request and pledge-enrollment-request objects(s).

-* Registrar: possesses IDevID CA certificate of pledge vendor/manufacturer and an it's own LDevID(Reg) credentials.
+* Registrar: possesses the IDevID CA certificate of the pledge vendor/manufacturer and an it's own LDevID(Reg) credentials of the site domain.

-* MASA: possesses it's own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and site-specific LDevID CA certificate.
+* MASA: possesses it's own vendor/manufacturer credentials (voucher signing key, TLS server certificate) related to pledges IDevID and the site-specific LDevID CA certificate.